cindykhin/472_Assignment1/README.md

     - imageio
     - numpy
     - graphviz
+- download Graphviz.
+After that, open system variables in environmental variables.
+Locate 'path' variable.
+Press edit.
+Add Graphviz/bin file-path to it.
+It will look like C:\Program Files\Graphviz\bin . press OK on all sub windows opened.
 - This project contains two datasets: penguins.csv and abalone.csv.
 These datasets will be loaded in the project when prompted by the program.
 ## How to Run Code
 1. Open the folder hosting the project in your desired IDE.